GW190521: a binary black hole merger inside an active galactic nucleus?: Introduction

 Approximately 34 days after GW190521, the Zwicky Transient Facility (ZTF) observed a flare, ZTF19abanrhr, in an active galactic nucleus (AGN) located within the spatial footprint of the detected GW event \citep{graham:2020}.
 The AGN in question, AGN J124942.3+344929, is reported by \citet{graham:2020} to have a very consistent luminosity for the year surrounding the event, making it unlikely that flare ZTF19abanrhr is due to the intrinsic variability of the source.
 Moreover, the observation of the flare showed little color variation, suggesting its cause to be a constant temperature shock to the AGN gas.

-BBHs in AGNs are expected to produce electromagnetic (EM) counterparts, either as a result of jet launching \citep{tagawa:2023} or due to the interaction between the merger-remnant BH and the surrounding gas \citep{mckernan:2019,graham:2023}.
-In the latter case, the remnant BH moves with a kick velocity due to the significant loss of linear momentum from GWs \citep{GW190521:implications}, producing a delayed optical/UV flare on top of the AGN emission.
+BBHs in AGNs are expected to produce electromagnetic (EM) counterparts as a result of accretion onto the remnant BH that produces jet launching{, outflow bubbles, breakout emission, and shock cooling \citep{Kimura:2021,Rodriguez-Ramirez:2023,TagawaHiromichi:2023,tagawa:2023}.} Additionally, the collisional interaction between the merger-remnant BH and the surrounding gas can produce shocks \citep{mckernan:2019,graham:2023}, as a result of the kick velocity induced by the significant loss of linear momentum from GWs \citep{GW190521:implications}. {Each of these mechanisms produces delayed X-ray, optical, UV, or infrared flares} on top of the AGN emission.
 For the GW190521 detection, the ZTF identified a possible counterpart (ZTF19abanrhr) applying this model \citep{graham:2020} and the observations are consistent with these predictions.

 In the accretion disks of AGNs the BH mass gap is also not expected to be present due to the increased probability for hierarchical mergers and accretion \citep{vaccaro:2023}.
 In this formation model, BHs can either form within the disk in gravitationally unstable regions \citep{stone:2017,derdzinski:2023} or be captured into the disk plane via drag forces \citep{syer:1991,tagawa:2020}.
 Subsequent migration through the disk prompts mass accretion \citep{mckernan:2012,yang:2019}, and can lead to BH accumulation in the migration trap \citep{bellovary:2016}.
 The deep potential well of the central supermassive black hole (SMBH) not only facilitates high-mass BH mergers but also influences the evolution of the binary and its associated GW signal, as we discuss in this work.
 Conversely, the presence of matter in the surroundings of the binary system seems to have a negligible effect on the GW itself \citep{canevasantoro:2023,leong:2023}.